-- This design provides a good bit of privacy and independence for an aging parent, grandparent, or an adult child.
+- This multi-generational home plan design provides a good bit of privacy and independence for an aging parent, grandparent, or an adult child.

-- It is perfect when there is only one or people living in the apartment but may be too crowded if there is an adult child with young children.
+- It is perfect when there is only one person living in the apartment but may be too crowded if there is an adult child with young children.

-A cottage or custom guest house in the backyard
+7. A cottage, guest house, or "casita" in the backyard

 - The guest house is generally much smaller than the main house.

 - If an elderly parent, grandparent, or adult child prefers not to share walls with the rest of the family due to noise sensitivity or a different work/sleep schedule, the extra distance can be very beneficial.

 - A small, one story home can utilize universal design so that there are no steps and everything in the home is accessible.

 - This arrangement provides a great deal of privacy and independence for families who would like to be close but appreciate a bit of separation.